ShravaniAllamReddy/Weather-Dashboard/README.md

     * Then you are presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
 * When you click on a city in the search history
     * Then you are again presented with current and future conditions for that city
+* When you open the weather dashboard
+    * Then you are presented with the last searched city forecast

 ## Sources Referred